 But halloumi may be expensive.
 I am sure it is much more economical at Greek markets than at Whole Foods.

 This is a hard, salty yellow cheese made from sheep's milk and/or goat's milk in Greece and Cyprus.
-Because it has a high melting point, pan-fry or grill it without turning into a gooey mess.
+Because it has a high melting point, pan-fry or grill it without turning it into a gooey mess.

 Buy it in specialty stores and at Greek markets.
 It prepares a traditional Greek appetizer called saganaki, a flambéed fried cheese prepared in a small frying pan.